agilecustoms/release/README.md

 # About

-Your Swiss Army knife to publish/release software in AWS (and more) with GitHub action.
+Your Swiss Army knife to release software in AWS (and more) with GitHub action.
 This action:
 1) publish software artifacts in AWS S3, ECR, CodeArtifact; also in npmjs and [more](./docs/use-cases.md)
 2) git commit and push tags
 3) generate GH release

-_Called it 'publish' bcz it takes most effort, whereas GitHub 'release' is optional and relatively simple.
-Terms 'publish' and 'release' are used interchangeably_

 ![Cover](docs/images/cover.png)